A guide to choosing the right press-on nail shape

 talaskye-nail-bed-type

 Choosing the right press-on nail shape is all about enhancing and complementing your natural nail bed.
-Everyone’s nails are unique, and this guide is just a starting point to help you find what fits best.
-You might even fit into more than one category—and that’s completely normal.
+This guide is just a starting point to help you find what might fit best.
+You might even fit into more than one category, and that’s completely normal!

-While this guide offers helpful suggestions, every nail is different.
 The most accurate way to know if press-ons will work for your nail bed and shape is by trying a Sizing kit or Shape kit first.
-You might discover that your favourite shape doesn’t fit quite right — or find a surprising one that fits and flatters beautifully!
+You might discover that your favourite shape doesn’t fit quite right, or find a surprising one that fits and flatters beautifully!

 All nail shapes and lengths offered at Talaskye are designed with a natural fit — meaning they have a flatter curve and a lower, less defined apex for a more natural-looking finish.